The Westminster Tournament Challenge: Signatures

+Costume and the royal initials

 Fabrics and costume featured the royal initials, "H" and "K".
 The costumes of some of these participants were described in Hall's Chronicle.
 The Marquess of Dorset and Sir Thomas Boleyn wore emblems of pilgrimage to Santiago de Compostela.
 The Earl of Wiltshire wore cloth of silver and brought a tree of pomegranates, an emblem of Catherine of Aragon.

+During the tournament, Catherine of Aragon may have distributed gold tokens with the initials "H.K" to event winners.
+A heart-shaped gold pendant locket enamelled with the royal initials and her pomegranate device discovered in 2019 may have been an object of this type.

 Artificial forest

 The setting of a masque at the tournament banquet was La Forrest Salvigne.
 The King and his companions in disguise, six men and six ladies made their entry into Westminster Hall in a pageant car (previously concealed behind tapestry) drawn by wildmen decorated as an artificial forest.
-The women wore elaborate heedresses and white and green satin costumes embroidered with the letters "H.K", and the men were dressed in purple satin liberally embroidered with gold and spangles and their tournament alias names.
+The women wore elaborate headresses and white and green satin costumes embroidered with the letters "H.K", and the men were dressed in purple satin liberally embroidered with gold and spangles and their tournament alias names.
 The forest was "planted" with hawthorns, oaks, hazels, maple, birch, and fern, and strewn with hand-made acorns and hazelnuts.
 There were modelled deer and rabbits, and a golden castle inhabited by a waving maiden.
 The masquers descended from the car and danced.
 Some details were recorded in an account book made by Richard Gibson, a yeoman of the revels.
 It was intended that Henry and the masked dancers would exit in the pageant car at the end of the dance, but was stripped of its decoration by members of the audience.
 Later, only the bare timber could be salvaged for re-use.